sebastianspross/k8s101/README.md

 ```powershell
 kubectl get Pods
 ```
 Create a tunnel while using port forwarding.
-You should see the welcome site of a nginx deployment when you open `http//:localhost`.
+You should see the welcome site of an nginx deployment when you open `http//:localhost`.
 ```powershell
 kubectl port-forward <NAME_OF_Pod> 80:80
 ```